 The Old and The New

 Jesus has been telling people terrorized by Empire, David’s and Caesar’s, parables about the Community of God.
-The Community of God is described as a treasure, a fine pearl, a net and therefore surprising, joyful, fulfilling.
-Upon concluding all the parables Jesus says, “Every scribe who has been instructed in the Community of God is … Continue reading “The Old and The New”
+The Community of God is, among other things, described as a treasure, a fine pearl, a net and thus surprising, joyful, fulfilling.
+Upon concluding all the parables Jesus says, “Every scribe who has been instructed in the Community … Continue reading “The Old and The New”

 Decorating Our Memories